kashishshah07/xbee_c_library/README.md

 ### `XBee_Disconnect`

 **Purpose**:
 Disconnects the XBee module from the network using the subclass-specific disconnection routine.
+This is a blocking function.

 **Parameters**:
 - `self`: Pointer to the XBee instance.